Which one should you choose?

 Orbit is built around that question.
 It helps you collect subscriptions into one place, see upcoming renewals, remember free trials, and review recurring costs before they surprise you again.

 Rocket Money can be useful for people who want a broader view of their financial life.
-That may be exactly right if you want account connections and a wider money-management workflow.
+As of June 15, 2026, Rocket Money's official site and App Store listing describe it as an all-in-one personal finance app with linked-account tracking, budgets, bill negotiation, subscription management, net worth tracking, and credit score features.
+That can be exactly right if you want a wider money-management workflow.
 It can also be more product than you need if your real problem is just subscription tracking.

 When Orbit is the better fit